zun-liang/fcc-25-5-clock/README.md

 ### What I learned

+- How to use HTML5 audio in React
+- padStart
-- I was stuck for days because I didn't use buttons to wrap the icons and the tests won't work for my code.
+- I was stuck for days because I didn't wrap the icons with buttons, and the tests wouldn't work for my code.

 ### Helpful Resources